vcerovski/binfix/README.md

 `:lhs-lambda` -- OP has lambda list as its LHS.

+`:rhs-lbinds` -- OP has let-binds at the beginning of its LHS.

 `:unreduce` -- All appearances of OP at the current level should be unreduced, i.e replaced with a single call with multiple arguments.